yijunyu/demo-riskexplore/README.md

 ./r examples/Model1.pm examples/Model2.pm

-If Model1 has N1 states, and Model2 has N2 states, then the composed Model will have N1 * N2 states.
-However, the number of transitions are not necessarily the product of the number of transitions of these two submodels.
+Suppose Model 1 has N1 states, and Model 2 has N2 states, then the composed Model will have N1 * N2 states.

+However, the number of transitions is not necessarily the product of the number of transitions of these two submodels.

-The rule of thumb to compute the probability of transition (s, t) -> (s', t') as
+The rule of thumb is to compute the probability of transition (s, t) -> (s', t') as

 (M1) x (s->s', t'=t) + (M2) x (s'=s, t -> t')
 where (M1) = (M2) = 0.5.

+A composed state (s,t)->(s',t') will be created if and only if s=s' or t=t'.